codingMustache/codingMustache/README.md

 ## Joke of the Day

-A doll was recently found dead in a rice paddy.
-It's the only known instance of a nick nack paddy wack.
+Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. ALU
+ 1. Instruction
- 2. Register
+ 2. Control
- 3. CPU
+ 3. Data
- 4. RAM
+ 4. Address

 <details>
   <summary>Answer</summary>
-  ALU
+  Instruction
 </details>